 As part of the encounter data review and validation process, Mercer makes several adjustments to ensure the data is appropriate for use in rate setting.
-The following is a summary of the data criteria and adjustments applied to the CY 2019 encounter data:
+The following is a summary of the data criteria and adjustments applied to the SFY 2020-2021 encounter data:

-- Data reflects voided and adjusted encounters. - Data only includes PH-MCO encounter records that pass the required PROMISe[TM] edits.
-In certain cases, denied encounter records are included if the Commonwealth determines an edit is not working as intended. - Data are limited to CY 2019 incurred claims based on the first date of service with runout through September 30, 2020. - Detail paid amounts are used for professional, outpatient, and dental encounters and header paid amounts are used for inpatient and pharmacy encounters.
-Encounters are grouped into these categories based on claim type. - M claim types and B claim types are categorized as professional. - O claim types and C claim types are categorized as outpatient. - D claim types are categorized as dental. - I claim types, A claim types and L claim types are categorized as inpatient. - P claim types and Q claim types are categorized as pharmacy.

-- Pharmacy encounters are gross of all market-share and state supplemental rebates. - Eligibility was attached to the encounter data based on eligibility files received from the Department.
+- Reflects voided and adjusted encounters. - Only includes PH-MCO encounter records that pass the required PROMISe edits.
+In certain cases, denied encounter records are included if the Commonwealth determines an edit is not working as intended. - Limited to SFY 2020-2021 incurred claims based on the first date of service with runout through December 31, 2021. - Coronavirus Disease 2019 (COVID-19) related vaccines and associated vaccine administration costs are excluded. - Detail paid amounts are used for professional, outpatient, and dental encounters and header paid amounts are used for inpatient and pharmacy encounters.
+Encounters are grouped into these categories based on claim type. - M claim types and B claim types are categorized as professional. - O claim types and C claim types are categorized as outpatient. - D claim types are categorized as dental. - I claim types, A claim types, and L claim types are categorized as inpatient and/or long term care. - P claim types and Q claim types are categorized as pharmacy. - Pharmacy encounters are gross of all market-share and state supplemental rebates. - Eligibility was attached to the encounter data based on eligibility files received from the Department.
 Attaching eligibility to the encounter data provided member demographic information, such as rate cell and rating region.

 Along with the preceding bullets, Mercer summarized the PH-MCOs' expenses by COS in the financial reports.
 To align the encounter data to the financial report COS, Mercer applied a service group hierarchy logic to the encounter data based on Appendix A of the Financial Reporting Requirements.
 This logic is reviewed annually and is subject to change.
-Appendix A uses criteria including, but not limited to, procedure codes, revenue codes, provider type and provider specialty, diagnoses, and bill type to map encounters into COS.
+6 Appendix A uses criteria including, but not limited to, procedure codes, revenue codes, provider type and provider specialty, diagnoses, and bill type to map encounters into COS.

 A separate logic is developed to identify all maternity encounter events (C-section and vaginal).
 This logic uses a combination of Medicare Severity-Diagnosis Related Groups, diagnosis codes, procedure codes, and birth certificate data to identify the birth events.
-Fee-for-service (FFS) data is also reviewed to support the identification of valid maternity events.
+Fee-for-service (FFS) data is also reviewed to identify maternity events.
 Once the events are identified, a 90-day lookback is used to identify all services for members 90 days before the birth event, which aligns with the terms of the supplemental maternity payment.

 Several unit types are reported in the encounter data.
 While encounter units considered in rate-setting vary by service and are selected based on the quality of reporting and nature of the service provided, a uniform approach was taken for this databook.
-A count of detailed lines is the unit type for all COS except for Inpatient Acute Care, Inpatient Rehab, and Nursing Home, which are based on covered days reported in the PH-MCOs' submitted encounter data.
-Due to data aggregation and difference in service mix, a PH-MCO's experience within any COS may vary from what is in the databook.
+A count of detailed lines is the unit type for all COS except for Inpatient Acute Care, Inpatient Rehabilitation, and Nursing Home, which are based on a length of stay calculated from the PH-MCOs' submitted encounter data (replaces using covered days).
+Length of stay is the number of inpatient days between the first date of service and last date of service, plus one day if those dates are the same.
+Due to data aggregation and differences in service mix, a PH-MCO's experience within any COS may vary from what is in the databook.